SteveT3ch/100-days-of-code/log.md

 It started me off with reading a premade copy.c file to understand how file reading and writing bitmap files works in C.
 C is really rewarding to learn as it is teaching me data structures on a deeper level than high-level programming language courses and books.
 This assignment was very hands-off so it took a while to grasp and finish, but it was very satisfying when it worked.

+### Skipped October 28, 2018 - Sunday (6/5)

+### Skipped October 29, 2018 - Monday (7/5)

+Skipped more days than I would have liked.
+I will need to add them back in at the end of the 100 day run.

+### Day 66: October 30, 2018 - Tuesday

+**Today's Progress**:

+Finished Chapter 11 of Java textbook.

+**Thoughts**:

+Learned about exceptions.
+It is interesting learning about the hierarchy of exceptions, from Throwable -> Error + Exceptions -> RuntimeExceptions + IOExceptions...
+Everything in Java really is a class or an object.
+Unlike other chapters, not every implementation of exceptions and serialization immediately made sense to me, so I'm going to need to play around with it to get it to click.